 - Financial: This criterion considers whether the company controls the business aspects of the workers’ jobs.
 If the company determines how the workers receive payment, whether expenses can receive reimbursement, and who provides the necessary supplies or tools, the workers likely require classification as employees.
 If not, they are likely contractors.

-- Type of relationship: Companies should ask themselves questions about whether the workers have formal contracts, receive benefits such as insurance, vacation pay, and pension plans, perform work integral to the company’s business, and have a reasonably continuous relationship with the company.
+- Type of relationship: Companies should ask themselves questions about whether the workers have formal business agreement contracts, receive benefits such as insurance, vacation pay, and pension plans, perform work integral to the company’s business, and have a reasonably continuous relationship with the company.
 If the company can answer most of these questions affirmatively, the workers likely require classification as employees.
 If not, they are likely contractors.

 In some cases, the distinction may not be clear-cut.
 Some aspects of your Mexican workers’ responsibilities may make them more like employees, and other elements may make them more like contractors.
 Companies should weigh the various factors to make their determination and may want to seek advice from Mexican employment law experts.